ylkael/aws-ppe-detection-app/README.md

 The lambda function will read the message from SNS topic, call the AWS translate API to translate the message and then store the result in Dynamodb table.

 * `bin/ppe_app.ts`
-Defines Stacks for Pharmacy, Workshop and Translator
+Defines Stacks for Pharmacy, Workshop and Translator.

 ---